Watchdog timer: Restarting

 The act of restarting a watchdog timer is commonly referred to as kicking the watchdog.
-Kicking is typically done by writing to a watchdog control port or by setting a particular bit in a register.
+In electronic watchdogs, kicking is typically done by writing to a watchdog control port or by setting a particular bit in a register.
 Alternatively, some tightly coupled watchdog timers are kicked by executing a special machine language instruction.
 An example of this is the CLRWDT (clear watchdog timer) instruction found in the instruction set of some PIC microcontrollers.

-In computers that are running operating systems, watchdog restarts are usually invoked through a device driver.
+In computers that are running operating systems, electronic watchdog restarts are usually invoked through a device driver.
 For example, in the Linux operating system, a user space program will kick the watchdog by interacting with the watchdog device driver, typically by writing a zero character to /dev/watchdog or by calling a KEEPALIVE ioctl.
-The device driver, which serves to abstract the watchdog hardware from user space programs, may also be used to configure the time-out period and start and stop the timer.

-Some watchdog timers will only allow kicks during a specific time window.
+The device driver, which serves to abstract the watchdog hardware from user space programs, may also be used to configure the time-out period and start and stop the timer.Some watchdog timers will only allow kicks during a specific time window.
 The window timing is usually relative to the previous kick or, if the watchdog has not yet been kicked, to the moment the watchdog was enabled.
 The window begins after a delay following the previous kick, and ends after a further delay.
 If the computer attempts to kick the watchdog before or after the window, the watchdog will not be restarted, and in some implementations this will be treated as a fault and trigger corrective action.